amanzi/amanzi/test_suites/verification/flow/saturated/steady-state/linear_materials_parallel_1d/amanzi_linear_materials_parallel_1d.rst

 Mesh
 ~~~~
 A steady-flow mesh is applied.
+The mesh consists of 400 cells: 20 grid cells in the x-direction, 2 cells in the y-direction, and 1 cell in the z-direction.
+Mesh discretization is as follows: :math:`\Delta x = 5 \: m, \: \Delta y = 1 \: m,` and :math:`\Delta z = 10 \: m`.

 Variables